U.S. 25¢ Stainless Steel Feeder Finger

 feeder finger

-This is one of three known full-size feeder fingers for any U.S. denomination that has not been struck by coin dies.
+There are over 20 known full-size feeder fingers for any U.S. denomination that have not been struck by coin dies.
 There are U.S. feeder fingers known that were struck by a private mint producing tokens and metals, that used the feeder fingers as the blank planchets.
 In addition, there are at least five known full-size feeder fingers that were struck on the tip by U.S. coin dies.
 One of these was struck by Maryland Quarter dies and was certified by NGC.
 It was offered by another major mint error dealer for $25,000 and it eventually sold.

 As amazing as it seems, the Grabener coin press was sold as surplus at a government auction in 2001.
 It was stored in a warehouse near Denver from 2001 to 2006.
 In 2007, the private Moonlight Mint purchased the Grabener press and restored it in 2008.